Complete Guide to an Online English Degree

 There are no mandatory professional certifications or extra credentials writers, authors, or copy editors need to find employment.
 However, skills in desktop publishing, graphic design, and digital media can give job seekers an edge, as most writing today is done on a computer and published online.
 Individuals interested in editing positions will benefit from also possessing business skills, since many editors also manage business aspects of written publications.

-Comprehensive List of Accredited Online English Colleges & Universities
+Comprehensive List of Online Colleges & Universities for a English Degree

 Online associate degrees in English give students the opportunity to develop improved English language communication skills.
 Programs teach students how to write grammatically correct sentences, build vocabularies, and read efficiently.
 Students also build competencies for improved academic writing.
 Prerequisites may include reading and writing.
 Programs require completion of 60 credits, which takes two years of full-time study.